 ESD Design Guidelines

-LID Consulting are currently engaged preparing ESD Design Guidelines for the City of Melton.
-These guidelines are to provide certainty to council officers, consultants and developers in relation to ESD requirements in all development types, while also improving the sustainability performance of all developments in the City of Melton (which extends from Caroline Springs along the Western Highway through Rockbank to Melton township and is one of the fastest growing councils in Australia).
+LID Consulting are currently engaged preparing ESD Design Guidelines for a Melbourne growth area council.
+These guidelines are to provide certainty to council officers, consultants and developers in relation to ESD requirements in all development types, while also improving the sustainability performance of all developments in the council area.

-The Melton ESD Design Guidelines are intended to cover:
+The ESD Design Guidelines are intended to cover:

 - Buildings and Infrastructure built and retained by Council